Optimal Control of the Multiphase Stefan Problem

 This approach is not applicable to multiphase Stefan problem.
 The reason is that the Stefan condition on the phase transition boundary includes the flux calculated from both phases.
 Therefore, it can't be treated as a Neumann condition, even if we include the free boundary as one of the control components.
 In the current paper we develop a new approach based on the weak formulation of the multiphase Stefan problem, as a boundary value problem for the nonlinear PDE with discontinuous coefficients in a fixed domain.
 The main goal of this paper is to solve the IMSP in the optimal control framework by employing the weak formulation of the multiphase Stefan problem.
 We prove the existence of the optimal control and convergence of the sequence of discrete optimal control problems to the continuous problem both with respect to functional and control.
 The proof is based on the proof of uniform $L_{\infty}$ bound, and $W_2^{1,1}$-energy estimate for the discrete multiphase Stefan problem.
 We address the problem of Fr\'echet differentiability and application of the iterative gradient methods in Hilbert spaces in an upcoming paper.

-We describe in Section~\ref{E:1:1a} the notation of Sobolev spaces which we use in this paper.
+In Section~\ref{E:1:1a} we describe the notation of Sobolev spaces used in this paper.
 In Section~\ref{E:1:1b} we formulate IMSP as an optimal control problem.
 In Section~\ref{E:1:1c} we perform full discretization through finite differences and formulate discrete optimal control problem.
 In Section~\ref{E:1:1d} the main results are formulated.
 In Section~\ref{E:2:1} we prove the existence and uniqueness of the discrete state vector.
 We present the proof of the main results in Section~\ref{E:3:1}.
 In Section~\ref{E:3:1a} we prove $L_{\infty}$ estimation for the discrete multiphase Stefan problem.
 In Section~\ref{E:3:1b} we prove $W_2^{1,1}$-energy estimation for the discrete multiphase Stefan problem.
 Based on these estimations we prove the existence of the optimal control in Section~\ref{E:3:1c}.
 Proof of the convergence of the discrete optimal control problems to continuous optimal control problem is completed in Section~\ref{E:3:1d}.